GppCalcagno/Masters_of_Renaissance_BoardGame_porting_SoftEng_PoliMI/README.md

 |__JavaFx__|Graphic library for creating user interfaces.|
 |__JUnit__|Unit testing framework.|

+### JavaDoc :memo: WIP
+All the documentation regarding the java classes with their methods is available [here] link a breve

 ### Coverage report :microscope:  WIP
 From the results of Junit we have a line covered of **100% on the controller** and **96% on the model**, results that we believe are satisfactory.
 All the analyzes on the model classes are also shown below
 <p align="center">